 Plus, Pierre is a little bit addicted to building new things, meaning that he almost always employs a construction crew of varying size, working on anything from new cottages and apartments to expanding the campground area to raising/lowering the dock or just sprucing up the grounds.

-Pierre, Aska, Domingo, Diego or one of other staff members are always around to deal with any issues or provide advice.
+Pierre, Aska, Diego, Santiago or one of other staff members are always around to deal with any issues or provide advice.
 As well as offering supplies, water and laundry, they can also help you book transportation and provide all the latest information on things happening around the lake.

 Pierre and Aska speak French, English, Spanish, German, Polish and maybe a couple more between them so anyone should be easily able to find a common language to communicate in.
-The staff only speak Spanish and their traditional language but Laynni doesn’t speak much Spanish and has always been able to communicate enough to get by.
+The staff only speak Spanish and their traditional Kakchiqel language but even those with very basic Spanish have always been able to get by.

 This might be where Pasajcap really stands out compared to the other rental options around the lake.
 The entire complex is located in a securely fenced area with the gates locked at all times.